micene09/scarlett/docs/guide/functional.md

  ```
 :::

-Any provided option on `createRestClient` will be considered the default (Global Layer Options) for every subsequent requests for any method behind `useRestClient`, for more details about the options object, visit the [Request Options](/api/request-options) section.
+Any provided option on `createRestClient` will be considered the default (Global Layer options) for every subsequent requests for any method behind `useRestClient`, for more details about the options object, visit the [Request Options](/api/request-options) section.

-To have a custom Local Layer Options, you can provide your overrides as second parameter to the request method:
+To have a custom Local Layer options, you can provide your overrides as second parameter to the request method:

 ```typescript
 const response = await get<string>("/example", { responseType: "json" })
 ```

-In the example above, the `responseType` option will be the override value just for that request, the Global Layer Options will remain the same.
+In the example above, the `responseType` option will be the override value just for that request, the Global Layer options will remain the same.

 Every request method will return a `Promise<IResponse<TResponse>>`, for more details about the response object, visit the [Response Object](/api/response-object) section.